On Characteristics of the Range of Integral Operators: Characterization of Partial Kernel Operators

 Since $E$ has order continuous norm, we find by \cite[Thm~4.15]{aliprantis19852006} a functional $\varphi \in E'_+$ which is strictly positive on $[0,x]$.
 Since the norm on $E$ is order continuous, the norm topology and the topology induced by the seminorm $\applied{\varphi}{\abs{\argument}}$ coincide on $[0,x]$ \cite[Lem~4.16]{aliprantis19852006}.
 Hence, by rescaling $\varphi$ we can achieve that for all $y\in [0,x]$ with $\applied{\varphi}{x-y} \leq 1$ one has $\norm{x-y} \leq \delta$ and thus, as just seen, $Ty \geq h$.
 Therefore,

 So $Kx > 0$ as claimed. \end{proof}

 As a consequence, one has the following characterization of partial kernel operators in the spirit of Theorem~\ref{thm:kernel-characterization}.

-\begin{theorem} Let $E$ be separable with order continuous norm and let $F$ be order complete such that $F'$ contains a strictly positive and order continuous functional.
+\begin{theorem} Assume that $E = \{0\}$ has order continuous norm and that $E_+$ contains a quasi-interior point.
+Let $F$ be order complete such that $F'$ contains a strictly positive and order continuous functional.
 For every $T\in \cL(E,F)_+$ the following are equivalent: \begin{enumerate}[\upshape (i)] \item $T$ is a partial kernel operator with a strictly positive kernel, i.e.\ $T \geq K \geq 0$ for some kernel operator $K$ such that $Kx>0$ for all $0<x\in E$.